Q: How does the Great American 5000 work?

 Q: Where does the course go?

 The course begins on the Pacific coast in San Francisco and ends on the Atlantic coast in New York City.
-While the course is virtual for now, this could be something you really could complete in person.
 Click here for the full course.

 Q: How do I raise money for Feeding America?